|

 By the end of the war a typhoid

-guards fled on May 5, 1945, a relief program was organized by doctors
+fled on May 5, 1945, a relief program was organized by doctors and nurses

-and nurses from Prague, and from the nearby city of Roudnice.
-Many of
+from Prague, and from the nearby city of Roudnice.
+Many of the helpers

 The commandant of the fortress,

-was sentenced and hung in 1946.
-One of the guards, K. Wachholz, was not
+sentenced and hung in 1946.
+One of the guards, K. Wachholz, was not found

-found until 1968 in the former East Germany and sentenced to death.
+until 1968 in the former East Germany and sentenced to death.
+Anthon

-Anthon Mallot, the "handsome Toni", one of the most cruel and deceitful
+Mallot, the "handsome Toni", one of the most cruel and deceitful guards,

-guards, was sentenced in absentia in 1946 to death.
-Up until recently he
+was sentenced in absentia in 1946 to death.
+Up until recently he was

-was living peacefully and nicely as an unassuming citizen in an old
+living peacefully and nicely as an unassuming citizen in an old folks home

-folks home close to Munich, declared by the German authorities as unfit
+close to Munich, declared by the German authorities as unfit to be a

-to be a prisoner.
+prisoner.
 To this day he enjoys good health.
-A few months ago he
+A few months ago he was

 decisions of the Bavarian authorities.
 A witness was found in the Czech